sdlambert/sdlambert.github.io/_posts/2015-03-15-an-overview-of-jekyll-the-static-blogging-platform.md

 ---
 ![The Jekyll Logo](/img/jekyll-logo-2x.png "Jekyll, a static blogging platform")

-A few months ago, I sat down to create this blog so I could document all the things I was learning about web development and slowly build my portfolio.
-I also wanted to learn git and give myself a forum in which I could build things and experiment.
-I took a look at several options, but eventually settled on [Jekyll][1], a static blogging platform that integrates with your [GitHub Pages][2] site.
+A few months ago, I sat down to create this blog so I could document all the things I'll be learning about web development and I work to build up my portfolio.
+I also wanted to learn git and give myself a place to build things and experiment.
+I took a look at several options, but eventually settled on [Jekyll][1], a static blogging platform that integrates with  [GitHub Pages][2].
 I chose Jekyll because it offered a great way for me to combine the technologies I wanted to practice and learn: HTML, CSS, Javscript, git, and the Linux command line.
 Jekyll hit all the right notes for me, and it might just do the same for you.

 <!--more-->